graphql/graphql.github.io/site/community/Community-Resources.md

 To explore other community-developed resources and content about GraphQL, take a look at these sites:

+- [How to GraphQL](https://www.howtographql.com): The Fullstack Tutorial for GraphQL
 - [Building Apollo](https://dev-blog.apollodata.com/)
 - [Learn GraphQL](https://learngraphql.com/basics/introduction)
 - [awesome-graphql](https://github.com/chentsulin/awesome-graphql): A fantastic community maintained collection of libraries, resources, and more.